aarondaniels/change_data_capture_debezium/Docker_info/networks.md

 EXPOSE 3306
 ```
+This code will add the sql file created in #2 to the docker file.

 4. Create a MySQL docker container and associate it to the myCDCNetwork with the following commandd:
 ```
 docker run --rm --name mysqlserver -p 3306:3306 --network myCDCNetwork -d mysqltest